 It depends on what rights you give them when you quitclaim deed them onto the title.

 You might be worried about the whole ordeal of the separate property becoming marital property.

-If you do this, they will have a claim to it regardless in a divorce.
+If you do this, they will have a legal claim to it regardless in a divorce.

-Most likely, you will want both spouses to be on the title.
+Most likely, you will want both spouses to be on the title of the property.

-But note that this is only true if you set up the title with a joint tenancy with the right of survivorship.
+But note that this is only true if you set up the title with a joint tenancy.

-Fill out the form on this page to have our attorneys set this up for you.
+Fill out the form on this page to have our Atlanta attorneys set this legal form up for you.